Michael200344/flights_project/results.md

 By: Dirgh Shah, Jacob Poeschel, Michael Rheintgen, Branden Kooper

 Project Objective:
-For the CS 225 final project, our group decided to analyze the dataset of airports and flight routes in the United States by creating a graph structure and implementing BFS and Dijkstra's algorithm to find and return the most efficent route between 2 chosen airports.
+For the CS 225 final project, our group decided to analyze the dataset of airports and flight routes in the United States by creating a graph structure and implementing BFS and Dijkstra's algorithm to find and return the most efficient route between 2 chosen airports.

 Data Processing: